-Age 18 to 25 is also called Adolescence period.
+Age 18 to 25 is also called the Adolescence period.
 Adolescence is the period of transition between childhood and adulthood.
 Youngsters develop emotionally and socially during this time.

 Are you between 18-25 years of age and you feel worried about the direction your life is heading?

 At this age, you begin to gain the ability to make decisions and guess their consequences based on your knowledge.
-This is an age when an individual develops the ability to think, begins to set goals, desires independence from parents, craves for enjoyment, and wants to be given power to do something by himself.
+This is an age when an individual develops the ability to think, begins to set goals, desires independence from parents craves for enjoyment, and wants to be given the power to do something by himself.
 This is a phase of life when a child emerges as an adult.
-Adulthood is a vulnerable time because children can either develop unhealthy habits that might grow into problems when they become adults or practice healthy habits that might help them in their future.
+Adulthood is a vulnerable time because children can either develop unhealthy habits that might grow into problems when they become adults or practice healthy habits that might help them in the future.
 While most of the adolescence enjoy good physical and mental health, there are adolescents who are likely to develop serious childhood disorders.

 What kind of difficulties does a young person face?

 1. Physical changes: Changes that take place due to hormonal differences.

 2. Behavioral Changes: Developmental changes that make children more independent and wanting to try new things and take risks.

 3. Educational Challenges: Academic pressure and stress related to studies.